-This strawberry marshmallow fluff recipe is delicious as a filling for whoopie pies or as a frosting for Valentine’s Day desserts.
-Made with freeze dried strawberries for a bright burst of fresh strawberry flavor in every bite!
+This strawberry marshmallow fluff recipe is made with freeze dried strawberries for a bright burst of fresh strawberry flavor in every bite!

 Making homemade marshmallows might look intimidating when you see how many steps there are and the fact that there’s a candy thermometer involved.
 But it’s really a simple process once you’ve made it a couple times.